goldsami/movie-picker/README.md

 GET /info/<user_id>
 ```

-This will return your movie count and other statistic which you can use to filter your tandom movie request
+This will return your movie count and other statistic which you can use to filter your random movie request

 ### 2. Get random movie